jackwebdev/jackwebdev.blog.github.io/about.md

 ### More Information

-I will use this blog to keep track of my progress with Web Development.[View more about me here...](https://jackwebdev.github.io/A-Brief-Introduction/)
+I will use this blog to keep track of my progress with Web Development.
+[View more about me here...](https://jackwebdev.github.io/A-Brief-Introduction/)